W22: Leyburn to Bolton Castle Round (new)

 W24: Aske Hall & Willance's Leap (new)

-Leave Lidl car park at 9.30am.
+Leave Nuns Close car park at 9.30am.
 Start car park at east end of racecourse on Washton Road at 9:45am.
 9 miles.
 Moderate. £7.

 Leaving the site of the old racecourse we cross over the golf course before passing the Georgian Aske Hall, owned by the Marquess of Zetland and enjoying an impressive parkland setting.
 Following the bridleway we next pass Gillingwood Hall before meeting the ancient Jagger Lane and making our way to Willance's Leap.
 After hearing the famous legend of Robert Willance's tragic fall and the horse who saved his life, we return to the racecourse and view the old grandstand.